 - Jungle Red Writers: Inside the Downton Kitchen.

-- 2014: My radio interview with Christopher Kimball of America’s Test Kitchen, will be available sometime in Season 4.
+- My radio interview with Christopher Kimball of America’s Test Kitchen, may finally be available sometime in Season 4.

 - Dec.
 24: CBC’s The Current on Fruitcake

 - May 12: Mother’s Day tea at the Ireland House in Burlington, Ontario.

 - May 11: Downton Abbey Day at William Ashley in Toronto, Ontario.
 Video News Clip.

 - March 6: Relish Cooking Studio in Waterloo, ON.
 We cooked up a great Downton Dinner for a great group.

 - Feb.
 14: CTV CanadaAM: Valentine-themed afternoon tea party